 Planning, Training, Exercises: To ensure that we are ready for a disaster, the City of Southlake works to update our comprehensive emergency management plan by training and exercising in a continuous improvement cycle.

-Partnerships: We work to develop partnerships that are critical to responding effectively during a hazard or disaster.
+Partnerships: We work to develop regional partnerships that are critical to responding effectively during a hazard or disaster.
 We accomplish this through community outreach and partnering with our stakeholders to deliver training and education to the community.

 Financial Sustainability: The OEM has been awarded several state and federal grants and will continue to pursue these opportunities in order to acquire additional resources for the City of Southlake.